Wildcats signee Nico Mannion named finalist for national Gatorade player of year award

 Arizona signee Nico Mannion was named one of three finalists for the Gatorade national player of the year award, along with Memphis' James Wiseman and R.J.
 Hampton of Little Elm, Texas.

-Mannion, a star at Phoenix's Pinnacle High School, won his second Arizona Gatorade player of the year after leading Phoenix Pinnacle High School to the Class 6A state championship last month.
+Mannion, a star at Phoenix's Pinnacle High School, won his second Arizona Gatorade player of the year after leading his team to the Class 6A state championship last month.
 Mannion averaged 30.4 points, 6.2 rebounds, 6.2 assists and 2.8 steals per game.

 The Gatorade award also recognizes academic achievement and character, two areas where Mannion has made an impression.